dotnet/winforms/Documentation/testing-guidelines.md

 We are still working on a scalable solution for functional testing and will update this doc when we have one.

 ## Building tests
-* Tests are automatically built since all test projects are referenced in System.Windows.Forms.sln at the repo root.
+* Tests are automatically built when running ```.\build``` since all test projects are referenced in System.Windows.Forms.sln at the repo root.

 ## Running tests